This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • 28% knew how to take care of themselves during perimenopause before it appeared.

-• 42% of women between the ages of 55 and 65 were not prepared for the duration of perimenopause.
+• 42% of women between 55 and 65 years old were not prepared for the duration of perimenopause.

-When menopause is already a fact, new symptoms appear that range from mild to other more problematic ones such as not being able to lose weight with anything.
+When menopause is already a fact, new symptoms appear that range from mild to more problematic, such as not being able to lose weight with anything.

 • Only 6% felt prepared for the symptoms of menopause.